xaxxon/v8toolkit/README.md

 ## Doxygen docs available here: http://xaxxon.github.io/v8toolkit/docs/html/index.html

+## Next Major Feature: Instructions/code for integrated debugging

 ## Recent Feature: Automatic class binding generator

 There is an experimental clang compiler plugin that will look at all your code and generate bindings for your classes automatically - you just put in a few annotations to say which things you want.

     class V8TOOLKIT_WRAPPED_CLASS MyClassToWrap {
         MyClassToWrap(){}